bosnet/isaac-consensus-protocol/README.md

   -nodes NODES          set the nodes to be shown (default: None)
 ```

-If you have the `/tmp/metric.json`,
+If you have `/tmp/metric.json`,

 ```sh
 $ metric-analyzer.py /tmp/metric.json
 ```

-You can filter multiple types you want,
+You can filter multiple types as you want.
+For example the following script will only show the results for safety and fault tolerance of node `5001`.

 ```sh
 $ metric-analyzer.py -type safety,fault-tolerance -nodes 5001 /tmp/metric.json
 ```
-This will show result only for safety and fault tolerance of `5001`.